afni/afni_doc/background_install/install_instructs/steps_macOS_12_4_Apple_Silicon.rst

 * .. collapse:: Details

     Homebrew will install the Xcode command line tools first.
-    macOS 12.3.1 removed python, so we are installing it here.
+This also turns off the analytics which will stop Homebrew from collecting data.
+If you want to send them your usage data, you can leave that step out. macOS 12.3.1 removed python, so we are installing it here.
     netpbm is needed for some image outputs.
     cmake is needed for compiling some R libraries.